How to Secure Multiple Domains with a Single SSL Certificate

 - Determine how many domains and subdomains you need to secure.

-- Ensure the certificate supports the number of domains you need to secure.
+- Purchase a multi-domain SSL certificate that supports the number of domains you need to secure.

 4. Generate a CSR (Certificate Signing Request)

-- Generate the CSR from your web server or hosting provider’s control panel.
+- Generate a CSR from your server for the primary domain.

 6. Install the SSL Certificate

-- Once the certificate is issued, install it on your web server.
+- Once issued, install the SSL certificate on your server.

 7. Test Your SSL Configuration

-- Use online tools like SSL Labs’ SSL Test to verify that your certificate is properly installed and configured.
+- Use tools like SSL Labs’ SSL Test to verify that your certificate is correctly installed and all domains are secure.

 Benefits of Using a Single SSL Certificate for Multiple Domains